2022 Australian Open – Women's doubles

 Barbora Krejčíková and Kateřina Siniaková defeated Anna Danilina and Beatriz Haddad Maia in the final, 6–7(3–7), 6–4, 6–4 to win the women's doubles tennis title at the 2022 Australian Open.
 It was their fourth major title together.

 Elise Mertens and Aryna Sabalenka were the reigning champions, but Sabalenka did not participate.
 Mertens partnered Veronika Kudermetova, but they were defeated in the semifinals by Krejčíková and Siniaková.

 Mertens was in contention for the world No. 1 doubles ranking, but Siniaková retained the top ranking by reaching the semifinals.

+Anna Danilina became the first Kazakhstani woman to reach the final of the tournament.

 Haddad Maia became the first Brazilian woman to reach a major doubles final since Maria Bueno at the 1968 US Open.